 Scottsdale’s Spring Top 10

 Spring in the Sonoran Desert means sunny, blue skies, brats and brews at the ballpark, and colorful wildflowers galore along our Sonoran Desert trails.
-It’s the ideal time of year for outdoor events and activities like these.
+Mid-February through April is the ideal time of year for outdoor events and activities like these.

 Sunny skies, cold brews and the crack of the bat can only mean one thing – it’s Spring Training season in Scottsdale!
 With the San Francisco Giants at Scottsdale Stadium and the Arizona Diamondbacks and Colorado Rockies at Salt River Fields from late February through March, there’s no shortage of MLB excitement.